FHVBlockchain2024/MichaelReinprecht/README.md

 The problem I've mentioned in a mail before, is that via the frontend you'll actually get feedback about how your balance is expected to change -> removing the gambling aspect ...

-If not using the frontend, this setup should work for the hardhat console: npx hardhat console --network sepolia
+If not using the frontend, this setup should work for the hardhat console:

-const abi = require('./artifacts/contracts/GuessTheNumber.sol/GuessTheNumber.json').abi;
-const contractAddress = "0xCddd593a1Cfe31Ef3Ddf23d036A712130652193F";
-signer = await ethers.provider.getSigner();
+\nnpx hardhat console --network sepolia const abi = require('./artifacts/contracts/GuessTheNumber.sol/GuessTheNumber.json').abi; \n const contractAddress = "0xCddd593a1Cfe31Ef3Ddf23d036A712130652193F";\n signer = await ethers.provider.getSigner();\n
-const contractWithSigner = new ethers.Contract(contractAddress, abi, signer);
+const contractWithSigner = new ethers.Contract(contractAddress, abi, signer);\n

 //Make a guess
 guessTx = await contractWithSigner.guess(5, { value: ethers.parseEther("0.01") });